MazamaScience/DigitalOcean-R-setup/README.md

 1. Set up your droplet at digitalocean.com.
 2. Log on to your droplet with ssh.
 (You will be the 'root' user.)
 3. Install make, vim, git and subversion by hand
-  * Debian, Ubuntu: `apt-get --yes install make vim git subversion`
+  * Debian, Ubuntu: `apt-get update; apt-get --yes install make vim git subversion`
   * Fedora, CentOS: `yum --assumeyes install make vim git subversion`
 4. Get the Makefiles and run make
   * `git clone https://github.com/jonathancallahan/DigitalOcean-R-setup.git`